Gopal-Khadka/GameHub2/README.md

 Go to official website of RAWG and get the apiKey after login of free tier.
 Use axios library to get the games list from API using `apiKey` as `parameter`.
 You can then store that list after cleaning it as `games` state.
 We are gonna use this data later to create game grid component to show game info.

+## Creating Custom Hook For Fetching Games

+In this module, we factor our code to separate the component and api-fetch logic to separate files.
+This declutters our code and implements abstraction in our code since the component doesn't need to know about the API.
+It just needs the game data.
+That's all.

+So, we created a file named `useGames.ts` which contains our custom hook to fetch the games and return the games list and error.